What is a Community First Responder?

-The Radnage scheme will operate as a community partnership with the South Central Ambulance Service.
+The Radnage scheme operates as a community partnership with the South Central Ambulance Service.
 Having someone in the community who has been trained in first aid and can reach a patient quickly can make all the difference.
 Volunteers operate as part of a rota system from their own home or place of work.
 They are dispatched at the same time as an ambulance via ambulance control to attend Category A emergency calls.

 Community First Responders are dispatched to calls under normal road conditions using their own cars.

 What training does a Community First Responder have?

 Every Community Responder is qualified by attending a training course and passing an exam.
 All responders are required to attend update training every six months.
 The course covers the following aspects of emergency care;

 AED (Automatic External Defibrillator).